Support functions for model extensions

 functions of the regression coefficients for a given grid of predictor

 values.
-These tasks are performed by calls to recover_data
+These tasks are performed by calls to recover_data and

-respectively.
+emm_basis respectively.
 A vignette giving details and examples

 is available via vignette("xtending", "emmeans")